Students admitted for the 2020-2021 academic year:

 You will need to activate your my.UIC account.
 This will require your university ID number (or UIN), which you should have received during the application process it can also be found in your applicant portal.

 If we have not yet received official and complete transcripts from your undergraduate degree or other prior education, you will need to submit these by mail to the Office of Admissions at the following address:

 Visa Process for International Students

 Students who will be attending UIC on a student visa must submit the necessary documentation to the Office of International Services (OIS).
 All documents should be submitted through the application checklist for OIS, which may be accessed via your applicant portal.
 Questions about the I-20 and visa process should be directed to OIS at email@example.com or 312-996-3121.

 Requirements for incoming architecture students can be found here: Software + Laptop Requirements.

 Mandatory Pre-Fall Workshops

 There is no workshop required for incoming MAD-Crit students.

 In early summer, all incoming students will receive an email from the Graduate Academic Advisor with information about which classes to register for and how to do so.
-A mandatory School of Architecture orientation will take place during the Graduate Design and Platforms workshops.
+A mandatory School of Architecture orientation will take place during the Graduate Design and Platforms workshops in August.

 Contact your Graduate Academic Advisor, Gwen Fullenkamp, at firstname.lastname@example.org or 312-996-7803.